jlink-blog/jlink-blog.github.io/_posts/2018-09-06-stateful-testing.md

   in the transition table, e.g. `pop` should always return the last element that was `push`ed on the stack.
 Those functional properties can typically be considered as postconditions or invariants.
-- Most of the time you should be able to look at a stateful object as a state machine.
-If this seems extremely difficult the purpose of your object might not be clear or it violates the single responsibility principle.

-Looking at this from a property-based testing point of view will suggests the following approach:
+Looking at this from a property-based testing point of view the following approach seems viable:

 1. Generate a random sequence of actions.
 2. Apply this sequence to a state machine in its initial state.